cienzorama/Earth_vs_flat_earth/README.md

 https://cienzorama.github.io/Earth_vs_flat_earth/

-## Last update [2023 10 13]
+## Last update [2023 10 20]

+- Added markers to to save and load observers locations
+- Added option to show locations where observers see Sun and Moon at same altitude
+- Multiple corrections and optimizations

+## Other recent updates
 - Added option to show or hide flat earth and related elements
 - Added geometric and astronomical horizon visualization
-- Corrected errors in precession calculations
-- Modified secondary cameras behaviour
-- Multiple corrections and optimizations
+- Added geometric and astronomical horizon visualization

-## Other recent updates

 - Added background stars and constellartion figures with precession correction
 - Added option to point secondary cameras to fixed RA/DEC direction
 - Added options to view and modify the observers local time